fePremazzi/banking-transfer/README.md

 * Navigate to the root folder of your project and run the ``mvn clean package`` command to build the application jar.
 * Navigate to your target folder and execute the jar by using the ``java -jar banking-transfer-0.0.1-SNAPSHOT.jar`` command.
 * Then it will be espose on 8080 por at ``http://localhost:8080``.
+* You can test by importing a Postman collection of requests on Postman provided in this repository named by ``BankingScheduler.postman_collection.json``.